sahib/misc/performance/3_memory.rst

 * ...needs to be explititly cleaned up
 * ...can be used until freed.
 * ...should be used when required.
+* ...usually required for a lot of data.

 ----